-Whether you’re marketing a bank or an insurance company, you use transactional data to provide your services.
+Whether you’re marketing a bank, a fintech company, or an insurance company, you use transactional data to provide your services.
 You’re in a unique situation in which you can leverage this data to build effective sales and marketing campaigns.
 But you also must remain compliant while doing so.

 Marketing compliance can actually improve the customer experience.

 Compliance is an essential component of any financial team’s underlying operations.
 Laws are designed to protect consumer privacy and information—and data privacy regulations are constantly changing.
 For example, the California Consumer Protection Act (CCPA) affects how organizations use targeted and behavioral advertising tactics, especially in the paid ad realm.

 Organizations must strike a balance between abiding by regulations and providing excellent customer experiences.
 There’s a growing correlation between data privacy and ethical responsibility.
 And data privacy has a huge influence over consumer trust.
 If a financial brand is transparent about the way they handle data, it helps sway consumer confidence.